Cyrken/html-css/image-formats/README.md

 ## GIF

 The Graphics Interchange Format, or GIF, is an older image format for the web.
-For many static images SVG or PNG are much better suited—**but GIFs can be animated.**
+For many static images SVG or PNG are much better suited—but GIFs can be animated.

+Animation alone isn’t generally a good reason to use a GIF, [try using CSS animations and SVGs](https://github.com/algonquindesign/html-css/blob/gh-pages/advanced-svg) to see if you can get the results you want.

+GIF animations shine for complex, traditional, frame-by-frame animations, while SVG & CSS animations are much more straight-forward.

 Photoshop has the ability to animate GIFs using the “Timeline” window.